Does TRT Increase Heart Attack Risk?

 The outcomes vary depending on the research and are likely influenced by the level of monitoring for the men and the control of risk factors like elevated haematocrit levels.

-Some multiple theories and explanations attempt to shed light on the reasons behind the cardiovascular health improvements observed in certain men undergoing testosterone replacement therapy (TRT).
+Several theories and explanations attempt to shed light on the reasons behind the cardiovascular health improvements observed in certain men undergoing testosterone replacement therapy (TRT).

 In certain instances, men who have low testosterone levels may have an increased susceptibility to these conditions.
 This is especially true for individuals who develop diabetes or obesity as a secondary consequence of their low testosterone levels.